-The small town of Lanesborough is at the northern end of the lake.
+Lough Ree (Irish: Loch Rí – Lake of the Kings) is one of the largest lakes on the River Shannon.
 This mystical lough studded with islands is a place of great myth and legend.
-Sprits of high kings, ghosts of fallen warriors, there is even the rumour of a lake monster!
-The Lough Ree monster!
+Sprits of high kings, ghosts of fallen warriors and the guiding eyes of ancient monks peer through the mist and linger in the air.
+There is even the rumour of a lake monster – so beware!

 Inishcleraun (Quaker Island) was founded in 540 AD by Saint Diarmuid who was a teacher to Saint Ciaran of Clonmacnoise and is buried here.
 The settlement was a place of learning and pilgrimage for centuries and contains the ruins of six churches, graveyards and a fort for protection against Viking raids.
 It is located to the north of the Lough and is worth exploring.

 There are other islands in Lough Ree that have monastic sites.
 Many of these still contain ancient ruins from the early Middle Ages.
 Inis Inchturk, Inis Inchmore, Inis Inchbofin, and Inis Ainghin (Hare Island) are the larger ones.

 The Lough Ree Monster